 4. Spiral House, Robertson

-Now, if I had to choose only one place on this list to visit again, it would have to be Spiral House, an Airbnb in Kangaroo Valley and top of my list of unique accommodation in Australia that we’ve visited.
+Now, if I had to choose only one place on this list to visit again, it would have to be Spiral House, an Airbnb in the Southern Highlands and top of my list of unique accommodation in Australia that we’ve visited.
 This luxury couples retreat is perfect for romantic getaways in NSW.
 It’s only a 2 hour drive from Sydney and peacefully secluded, with special luxury touches.
 Spiral House is part of Cloud Farm Studios, where Celeste and Stephen are resident artists.
 If you have time, get in touch with them to visit their studio.
-If you’re thinking about where to stay in Kangaroo Valley you simply must visit Spiral House.
+If you’re thinking about where to stay in Southern Highlands you simply must visit Spiral House.

 Spiral House is a miniature home, perfect for two, located on the highest point of the Illawarra escarpment and Mount Murray, with absolutely stunning views over Kangaroo Valley.
 There’s a completely private outdoor bathtub, and even though we planned our romantic getaway in July (winter in NSW) we still made sure to use the bath, enjoying a glass of Piggs Peake wine as the sunset.